 A \$350 SEVIS I-901 fee is required by the US Government to be paid for all I-20 certificates.
 You can only pay this fee after your I-20 application has been processed and a SEVIS ID number has been created for you.
 Please log on to www.fmjfee.com for details.

-Fee is subject to change.
+Fee is paid to the US Government and is subject to change.

 EXPRESS MAILING FEE

 If prospective students request any documents sent to them by express mail, they will be responsible for the express mailing fee.

 TUITION